Oparna/cw/README.md

 kubectl create -f cassandra-service.yml kubectl create -f cassandra-replication-controller.yml

-Gor name of our cassandra container: kubectl get pods -l name=cassandra
+Got name of our cassandra container: kubectl get pods -l name=cassandra

 Check that the ring has been formed between all of the  Cassandra instances: